Larry Alton Parrish

 In 1992 and 1993, Parrish managed the Niagara Falls Rapids, and in 1994 replaced Joe Sparks as Toledo Mud Hens manager.
 He was a roving hitting instructor in 1995 and the beginning of 1996, then replaced Bill Plummer as manager of the Jacksonville Suns in mid-year.
 He was the bench coach of the Detroit Tigers in 1997 and 1998 and managed the team in 1998 and 1999.
 In 1997, he was one of the finalists for the Tampa Bay Devil Rays managerial opening but lost out to Larry Rothschild.
 Parrish was a Tiger scout from 2000-2002, and in 2003 became manager of the Toledo Mud Hens for a second stint.

 Parrish led the Mud Hens to back-to-back Governors' Cup Championships in 2005 and 2006.
 He was supposed to manage the team again in 2007, but had to have surgery on his ankle on April 4th for a degenerative condition and spent the year in convalescence as Mike Rojas took over his managerial duties, although Parrish did do some roving instructing for the Tigers.
 He returned to the fold in 2008 and led the team for three more seasons.
 In 2011, he moved to the Atlanta Braves as the team's hitting coach but kept the position for only one season.
+In 2013, he returned to managing in the Tigers' system for three more years.

 - 1973 MVP Florida State League West Palm Beach Expos